-Mr Hogg has worked in the private sector for the past 20 years, predominantly in the coordination and documentation of capital raisings and as company secretary for both listed and unlisted companies.
+Mr Hogg has worked in the private sector for more than 25 years, predominantly in the coordination and documentation of capital raisings and as company secretary for both listed and unlisted companies.
 Mr Hogg is currently the secretary of a number of companies listed on the ASX.